1. Home

 However, a previous battle, Tippecanoe, though not considered a great triumph at the time, would become part of American political lore years later.

-His Indian fighting days behind him, Harrison settled in Ohio and served terms in the House of Representatives and the US Senate.
-And in 1836 he ran against Martin Van Buren for the presidency and lost.
+His Indian fighting days behind him, Harrison settled in Ohio and served terms in the House of Representatives and the Senate.
+And in 1836, he ran against Martin Van Buren for the presidency and lost.

 The supporters of Harrison began creating an image of him as a war hero, and touted his experience at the Battle of Tippecanoe, 28 years earlier.